 8. Take care

 Take care is also a semi-formal way to end your letter.
-Like the sign-off all the best, this ending wishes that that no harm come to the reader; however, like ending your letter with yours truly, the word choice is less formal and implies that the writer is at least somewhat familiar with the reader.
+Like the sign-off all the best, this ending wishes that no harm come to the reader; however, like ending your letter with yours truly, the word choice is less formal and implies that the writer is at least somewhat familiar with the reader.

 9. Your friend